coleifer/peewee/docs/peewee/playhouse.rst

 In a single-threaded application, only one connection will be created.
 It will be continually recycled until either it exceeds the stale timeout or is closed explicitly (using `.manual_close()`).

-By default, all your application needs to do is ensure that connections are closed when you are finished with them, and they will be returned to the pool.
+**By default, all your application needs to do is ensure that connections are closed when you are finished with them, and they will be returned to the pool**.
 For web applications, this typically means that at the beginning of a request, you will open a connection, and when you return a response, you will close the connection.

 Simple Postgres pool example code: